ChenPi11/minimal-linux/README.md

   - Specify the mirror of Linux kernel.
 If you want to use the Tsinghua mirror, set it to `TSINGHUA`.
 Otherwise, set it to the URL of the mirror.
   - Default is `OFFICIAL`.

-- `--with-graphic=yes | no`
+- `--with-picture=yes | no`
-  - Enable generate graphic image of MinimalLinux.
-This picture can be unpacked by `loadgraphic.py`.
+  - Enable generate picture image of MinimalLinux.
+This picture can be unpacked by `loadpicture.py`.
   - Default is `yes`

 Like this: